Skip to content

 Start with the Commandline Interface of ODTP:

-docker exec -it odtp-odtp-1 bash
+docker exec -it odtp-odtp-1 sh

 Start using the ODTP Dashboard: